nathannye/crawl-me-maybe/README.md

   └── @crawl-me-maybe/sitemap             ← generate sitemap.xml, split sitemaps, and robots.txt
 ```

-> 🧠 Note: Use the whole stack together, or just the pieces you need.
+> 🧠 Use the whole stack together, or just the pieces you need.
 The packages are designed to work together, but can be used independently.

 ## Packages